huzaifahp7/huzaifahp7.github.io/_pages/about.md

 My passion for languages has led me to discover the mesmerizing world of classical poetry.
 I find particular inspiration in the works of:

-- Persian masters like Rumi, Rudaki, Hafez and Ferdowsi
-- Urdu poets such as Mirza Ghalib and Amir Khusrau
-- Indian poets including Kabir, Rahim, and Meera Bai
+Growing up, I looked up to the masters like Kabir, Rumi, Mirza Ghalib, Hafez, Meera Bai, Amir Khusrau, Rudaki, Rahim, and Ferdowsi - poets and scholars whose works transcend time and culture.

 These literary traditions, with their intricate metaphors and profound wisdom, often influence my approach to problem-solving and creative thinking in my technical work.

-# Education

-- B.S. in Computer Science and Mathematics, Georgia Tech (Expected 2026)
-- Focus on Machine Learning and Quantitative Research
+Beyond poetry, I am an avid tea and fragrance connoisseur, with a carefully curated collection of over 50 unique tea varieties and more than 60 different fragrances.

 # Contact